How do UPI & Payment Links blow Payment Gateways out of the water? How can you leverage UPI Payment links for your business? Find out with Decentro!

 Facilitate Point Of Sale Transactions

 Got a point of sales at your business?
-Set-up QR codes to accept payments from your customers easily.
-You can create either static QR code (with an open-ended amount to enter for payment) or dynamic codes (with a predefined amount) to facilitate payments.
+Set up QR codes to accept payments from your customers easily.
+You can create either static QR codes (with an open-ended amount to enter for payment) or dynamic codes (with a predefined amount) to facilitate payments.

 As of October FY21, 2.07 billion transactions were via UPI out of the total 3.39 billion retail transactions.
 The trend only seems to be going upward from there.
-Needless to say, UPI is the way forward.
+Needless to say, UPI, open banking, Banking as a Service(BaaS), embedded finance, are the front runners when it comes to realizing the dream of financial inclusion in India.

 If your business is looking to incorporate UPI into your payments system, we’d be happy to walk you through the best possible ways.
 Or, if any questions have crossed your mind, don’t hesitate to drop us an email at email@example.com.